Guiditooo/D2_Final_Tank_Game/README.md

 # Game Requirements
  -Main Menu-
    * Exit Button: will close the game.
 DONE
    * Credits Button: with artists and dev.
 DONE
    * Options Button: it will open the <Options Tab>.
    * Start Button: it will open the <Game Settings Tab>.

  -Options Tab-
    * Master Slider: Its used to set every volume even stopping it.
    * Sound Slider: Its used to set every sound as effects.
    * Music Slider: Its used to set the music volume.

  -Game Settings Tab-
    * Ball Count: It will set the amount of bombs that will be spawned on the game.
    * Time: It sets the time that the player has for shooting every bomb.
-    * *NOTE: The score will be calculated in base of that values.
+   * $NOTE: The score will be calculated in base of that values.

  -Gameplay-
    * HUD(will be shown while the game is unpaused) Countdown: It Will be your maximum problem, if it reaches 0, the game will be over.
    * HUD Score: It will show how many bombs are left to destroy them all.
    * HUD Pause Button: It is a toggle that will stop the game for the moment.
    * PAUSE Resume Button: It is the opposite of the pause button.
 If you hit it, the game will continue.
    * PAUSE Main Menu Button: It will bring you to the Main Menu, making you loose your progress.
    * PAUSE Audio Mute Toggle: It will Mute or Unmute all the sounds on the game.

  -Game Over-
    * Summary: It will show your score.
 I calculate the total score on this screen.
    * HighScore: Just a Top3 Leaderboard.
 If you enter the Top3, your place will be rainbowed.
    * Main Menu Button: It will bring you to the Main Menu, saving your score.

 # Basic Requirements From 1 to 4
 * [1] - The project must not contain errors: on editor console, while building, nor runtime crashes.